 - Reviews the program solicitation and sponsor’s guidelines.

-- Completes the internal SJSU Limited Submission Letter of Intent (LOI) form [doc] and submits the form in portable document format to the deans and chairs for all participants listed as principal investigator and co-principal investigator with a copy to Senior Manager Research Communications, Brenda Swann at firstname.lastname@example.org by the SJSU internal deadline.
-An email confirmation of receipt will be sent to the principal investigator within two (2) business days after the SJSU internal deadline.
+- Completes the internal SJSU Limited Submission Letter of Intent (LOI) form [doc] and submits the form in portable document format by the SJSU internal deadline to the deans and chairs for all participants listed as principal investigator and co-principal investigator with a copy to Senior Manager Research Communications, Brenda Swann at firstname.lastname@example.org.
+An email confirmation of receipt will be sent to the principal investigator no later than two (2) business days after the SJSU internal deadline.

-Note: If the deadline falls on a weekend or holiday, the deadline will be the next business day after the weekend or holiday.
+Note: If the deadline falls on a Friday, the confirmation will be sent to the principal investigator no later than two business days after the weekend.

 Deans and Chairs